forwardemail/email-templates/README.md

   .catch(console.error);
 ```

-The example above will be useful when you have structure like this, this will be useful when you have separate css file for every template
+The example above will be useful when you have a structure like this, this will be useful when you have a separate CSS file for every template

 ```sh
 .